 Installation Of Graphlytic In Neo4j Desktop

 Supported platforms: macOS, Windows, and Ubuntu (latest versions).
 Basically, if you are able to run Neo4j Desktop on your machine you should be able to run Graphlytic.

 Please contact us at support(at)graphlytic.biz or make a small post to Neo4j Community portal with any questions or suggestions on how to improve Graphlytic.

-- Start Neo4j Graph instance (or create a new one first like in the video below)
+- Click on "Add Graph" tile to start Neo4j Graph instance (or create a new one first like in the video below).